Call for Art and Article Submissions for the 2023 Certain Days: Freedom for Political Prisoners Calendar

 |• 400-500 words max.
 If you submit a longer piece, we will have to edit for length.

 • Poetry is also welcome but needs to be significantly shorter than 400 words to accommodate layout.

 • Please include a suggested title.

-2. We are interested in a diversity of media (paintings, drawings, photographs, prints, computer-designed graphics, collage, etc).
+• We are interested in a diversity of media.

-Due to time and space limitations, submissions may be lightly edited for clarity, with no change to the original intent.
+Due to space limitations, submissions may be lightly edited for clarity and concision, with no change to the original intent.

-2. ARTISTS: Please send images smaller than 10 MB.
-You can send a low-res file as a submission, but if your piece is chosen, we will need a high-res version of it to print (600 dpi).
+2. ARTISTS: You can send a low-res file as a submission, but if your piece is chosen, we will need a high-res version of it for print (600 dpi).

 3. You may send as many submissions as you like.
 Chosen artists and authors will receive a free copy of the calendar and promotional postcards.
 Because the calendar is a fundraiser, we cannot offer money to contributors.

 Prisoner submissions are due July 1, 2022, and can be mailed to: